rednafi/brisk-bash/README.md

 ## Basic Scripting Examples

+When you need to execute multiple shell commands sequentially or want to do more complex stuffs, it's better to enclose the commands in a bash script.

 ### Running a Shell Script

 * Create a file with `.sh` extension.
 I have used Ubuntu's built-in `nano` editor for that.